Last Updated on

 - Vehicle insurance is necessary to protect a furniture business in case a worker gets into an accident while driving the business’ delivery vehicle.

 The cost of a store’s insurance policies will vary according to the value of the inventory, the number of staff employed, the location of a store, and other factors.
 Desired coverage limits and deductibles also affect policy cost.
 To get a better idea of what insurance may cost, request quotes from several companies and closely compare the policies to decide which plan is right for your needs.

 As stores grow in size, they need to be staffed by multiple employees.
-PayScale states that the average salary for a sales associate is $42,589.
-According to PayScale, furniture store managers average a salary of $52,381.
+PayScale states that the average salary for a sales associate is $42,589 and a furniture store managers average salary is $52,381.
 In addition to budgeting for salary costs, full-time or part-time employees can require additional expenses such as paid time off, health insurance contributions, and workman’s compensation insurance.

 Every state has specific requirements and regulations when starting a business.
 Select your state below to find the guide to starting a business in your state.

 Things to consider before starting a furniture store

 Starting a furniture store is a big undertaking, especially if you plan to sell new furniture.
 Opening a used furniture store will cost less than a new retail store, but it also requires a strategic plan in order to constantly acquire new and affordable used furniture.
 New furniture stores can purchase wholesale furniture from a variety of retailers, but the costs can be significant especially when the business is just starting up.

 When it comes to selling furniture, an understanding of current and evolving home furnishing trends will help to keep fresh and interesting inventory in the store.
 It’s difficult to run a sizable furniture store entirely on your own, so plan on hiring at least some part-time staff to assist with moving, assembling, and delivering furniture.